389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 -   [Rich Megginson of Red Hat thoughts on (Subject Alt Name) are preferred over \*.ssl certs](http://lists.fedoraproject.org/pipermail/389-users/2010-March/011156.html)
 -   [creating san (Subject Alt Name ) certificates with openssl for hardware load-balancer](http://andyarismendi.blogspot.com/2011/09/creating-certificates-with-sans-using.html)

 I just did this and thought others might like to see the procedure if the non-VIPed setup is already running.
-The issue is the SSL certs - they won't like the names/IPs of the VIPs and will complain (or depending on your setup, fail completely) when starting SSL/TLS.
-I assume your VIPs exist - here's how to change the SSL certs to work with the VIPs
+The issue is the TLS/SSL certs - they won't like the names/IPs of the VIPs and will complain (or depending on your setup, fail completely) when starting TLS/SSL.
+I assume your VIPs exist - here's how to change the TLS/SSL certs to work with the VIPs

-You already have the two servers up and running on SSL with their certificates working.
+You already have the two servers up and running on TLS/SSL with their certificates working.
 How do you change the certificates to include the VIP names so things like "ldapsearch -ZZZ" don't die?
 You have to add an X.509 v3 "SubjectAltName" certificate extension to the certificate.
 But you can't add it, so you have to create a new certificate.
 This is how I did it and it has minimal impact - just one quick FDS restart (and even that might not be strictly necessary - please correct me).

 My situation was having two ldap servers and needing to put them behind two load-balanced VIPs.